ghoomfrog/silili/README.md

 - *sata* is a forward flat hand with touching fingers, but with a forward thumb.
 - *tamla* is an upward flat hand with side-pointing fingers.
 - *panta* is an outward flat hand near the chest.
+- *ku* is a fist in front of the chest.
+- *as* is a forward flat hand with touching fingers.
+- *upu* is like taking something.
 - *pu* is a wiggling fist, not near the chest.
 - *pipi* is a walking hand.
 - *twa* is a fist, rotating left and right.
-- *ku* is a fist in front of the chest.
-- *upu* is like taking something.
 - *titi* is an upward fist moving forward and opening.
 - *wata* is a diagonal sideways flat hand near the chest.
 - *kiki* is a down-striking fist.